 Credit cards let you pay for goods and services, but most don’t allow you to make transfers of money.
 In other words, you usually can’t log into your credit card account and move money around.

-There are plenty of exceptions to this rule, including appropriately named money transfer credit cards.
-These cards do let you login and initiate a transfer to another account, potentially in another country.
-But when you do this you may be charged a money transfer fee (typically around 3% of the amount) and you may be charged a currency conversion fee (again typically around 3%).
+One of the exceptions to the rule is the appropriately named money transfer credit cards.
+These cards do let you log in and initiate a transfer to another account, but this can’t usually be to another country.
+When you do this you may be charged a money transfer fee (typically around 5% of the amount).

-The alternative is to use your credit card to pay for a transfer through an international money transfer specialist.
+If you want to transfer money from your credit card abroad, you will usually need to pay for a transfer through an international money transfer specialist.
 These popular services offer better rates than most banks, and most of them will accept payment by credit card.
+However, you will usually be charged a fee.

 Compare money transfer services that let you pay by credit/debit card